ocaml/ocaml.org/data/tutorials/lg_03_modules.md

    (lang dune 3.4)
   ```
 * The `dune` file, which contains actual build directives.
 A project may have several
-  of them, depending on the organization of the sources.
+  of them, depending on the organisation of the sources.
 This is sufficient for
-  this example:
+  our example:
   ```
   (executable (name bmodule))
   ```